 This matters both for the producer and for those who are blessed to eat their food.
 In the absence of personal accountability it is easier for the producer to cut corners, because the end product is diluted in a giant sea of mediocre food.
 But if you know us by name, we can take pride in our work as producers of the best food you can buy.
 We can be artisans and be rewarded for it.
 And you, the eater of that exceptional food, can form a relationship with your producer.

 Here are our partners.
-You can click on the links above, or on the pictures of your producers below to reach pages with more extensive information about them and how they work hard to bring you the very best.
+You can click on the pictures of your producers below to reach pages with more extensive information about them and how they work hard to bring you the very best.

 This is pork uncompromised, raised by our son-in-law Ethan and our daughter Abby.
 Their pastured pork comes directly from Alderspring fields, where the pigs forage a diversity grasses and forbs.
 The pigs are fed a supplemental and carefully selected diet of local barley, red wheat (most of it locally grown in Alderspring’s Pahsimeroi Valley), and untreated sugar snap peas that Abby and Ethan source, grind, and mix themselves.
 None of these feeds were sprayed with glyphosate, and all are completely soy and corn free.